Your generosity is an investment in the future of CCS.

 An immersive program that empowers students to dream big!

 Look at these stories from some of our student summer fellows who are on the path to become change agents in our community!
 These are inspirational.

 Support a Summer Undergraduate Research Fellow!

-Summer fellowships are key to the undergraduate experiential learning at CCS and provide students in all eight majors (Art, Biology, Chemistry & Biochemistry, Computing, Mathematics, Music Composition, Physics, Writing & Literature) the opportunity to:
+Summer fellowships are key to the undergraduate experiential learning at CCS and provide students in all nine majors (Art, Biology, Chemistry & Biochemistry, Computing, Mathematics, Music Composition, Physics, Writing & Literature, Marine Science) the opportunity to:

 - Conduct research, develop original creative work, and focus on entrepreneurship-focused endeavors

 - Build on the College’s success in which CCS scholars and creators are guided by exceptional UC Santa Barbara faculty

 Radical Curiosity and Passion Matter